 A Failed Constitutional Workaround

-On December 3, the SPLC sued Monroe County Sheriff Rick Ramsay for illegally holding a U.S. citizen in the county jail on an ICE hold.
+In December 2018, the SPLC sued Monroe County Sheriff Rick Ramsay for illegally holding a U.S. citizen in the county jail on an ICE hold.
 The suit is the first to challenge a Florida sheriff for unlawfully detaining people at ICE’s request as part of a BOA.
-It is part of the SPLC’s strategy to stop collaboration between ICE and local law enforcement under BOAs before ICE attempts to expand the BOA program beyond Florida.
 The SPLC is co-counseling this case with the ACLU, the ACLU of Florida, and Gibson, Dunn & Crutcher, LLP.

 The SPLC has also sued Governor Ron DeSantis and Attorney General Ashley Moody, in their official capacities, to end SB 168.